 An Irrefutable Definition of Natural Rights

 The earth was the center of the universe for a long time.
-When we finally broke through that error we got a perspective that eventually put man on the moon.
-Likewise, the unspoken but universally accepted restriction of rights to humans, or at least sentient creatures, has kept us from the more universal truth, viz. all things have rights.
-Every object in nature has natural rights.
+When we finally broke through that error, we got a perspective that eventually put a man on the moon.
+Likewise, the unspoken but widely accepted restriction of rights to humans, or at least to sentient creatures, has kept us from the universal truth, viz., all things have rights.
+Every natural object has natural rights.

 This discovery came as a result of thinking that there ought to be a basis for natural rights within natural law.
 Then Einstein’s admonition to “Look deep into nature, and then you will understand everything better” seemed the perfect methodology.
 It took a while to find natural rights in nature, but eventually, I had the “yes, of course” moment.